Lactobacillus acidophilus, Lactobacillus bulgaricus, acidophilus

 L. acidophilus comes as a powder, granule, or capsule form.

 available in health food stores.
 You should store them in light-resistant containers.

-Keep them away from excessive heat.
+Keep them away from high heat.
 Make sure to use them before the expiration date.

-Live-culture yogurt may also contain L. acidophilus.
+Live-culture yogurt may also have L. acidophilus.

 Side effects, toxicity, and interactions

 cause any symptoms if you take too much of it.

 You should also talk to your healthcare provider before taking it if

-you have a weakened immune system due to human immunodeficiency virus (HIV) or another condition.
+you have a weakened immune system due to HIV or another condition.